Army Black Knights football: Commander-in-Chief's Trophy

 Air Force, Army, and Navy have played each other every year since 1972 for the Commander-in Chief's Trophy.
-Air Force leads the FBS service academies with 21 victories, Navy has 16 victories, and Army has 9 victories, with the trophy being shared 4 times.
-Air Force is the current holder of the trophy.
+Air Force leads the FBS service academies with 21 victories, Navy has 16 victories, and Army has 10 victories, with the trophy being shared 5 times.
+Navy is the current holder of the trophy.

 Air Force

 Air Force and Army meet annually and vie for the Commander-in-Chief's Trophy.
-Air Force leads Army 37–18–1 through the 2021 season.
+Air Force leads Army 38–19–1 through the 2023 season.
+In a shocking upset Army defeated Air Force on November 4, 2023, in Denver at Empower Field.
+Air Force was nationally ranked and undefeated going into the game.
+Army prevailed 23–3.

 After the Navy–Notre Dame game was canceled in 2020, the Army–Air Force game became the longest uninterrupted intersectional rivalry in college football.

 Navy

 Army and Navy play each other annually in the Army–Navy game, which is also a part of the Commander-in-Chief's Trophy.
-This series is one of the oldest and traditional rivalries in the NCAA.
+This series is one of the NCAA's oldest and most traditional rivalries.
 They first met in 1890, and have played each other annually since 1930.
 The games are generally played at a neutral site.
-Navy leads the series 62–53–7 through the 2021 season.
+Navy leads the series 63–55–7 through the 2024 season.